MSc Human Resource Management (HRM) - work based study

 Work Based Study Project - MSc Human Resources Management

-An important part of the full-time programme is the work based study project which students complete based in the HR department of an organisation.
+An important part of the full-time programme is the work based study project which students complete either based in an HR department or working alongside the person responsible for HR in the organisation.
 As well as providing students with a valuable insight into a HR department, the project offers your organisation a free resource to explore a specific HR issue within the organisation.

 What’s in it for you?